ibexa/documentation-user/docs/personalization/recommendation_models.md

 !!! tip

-    Minimum time period for this model is 4 days, but the model works better using longer time period.
+    Minimum time period for this model is 4 days, but the model works better if you set longer time period.
 ## Submodels

 Statistics-based recommendations often have the disadvantage of providing recommendations limited